English cricket team in Australia in 1970–71: Batting

 England had a formidable batting line up and it is no coincidence that in this period they played 27 Tests without defeat.
 The weak Australian bowling was unable to dismiss them twice in the same Test, except the last which they lost anyway.
 They were exceptionally strong at the top of the order; Boycott and Luckhurst opened in the first five Tests, then Boycott and Edrich in the 6th and Edrich and Luckhurst in the 7th as injuries took hold.
 Together they added 995 runs for the first wicket at an average of 90.45, with five century and three half-century opening stands.
 The "Great Accumulator" Geoff Boycott had his best series making 657 runs (93.85) with two unbeaten centuries and his name became a byword for long, stonewalling innings.
 It is noteworthy that he performed best under Illingworth, an old Yorkshire colleague of great seniority who had no objection to his slow, deliberate play.
-John Edrich also had his most prolific series, making 648 runs (72.00) and two centuries, a stalwart left-hander with a formidable defence and always a thorn in Australia's side.p172, Swanton, 1986 Brian Luckhurst was a Kent opener who had already 'debuted' against the Rest of the World and made an unbeaten 113 in England's only victory.
+John Edrich also had his most prolific series, making 648 runs (72.00) and two centuries, a stalwart left-hander with a formidable defence and always a thorn in Australia's side.
+Brian Luckhurst was a Kent opener who had already 'debuted' against the Rest of the World and made an unbeaten 113 in England's only victory.
 He did well again, making 455 runs (56.87) and two centuries despite badly bruised fingers, but unlike Boycott he was willing to hit the ball and was named a Wisden Cricketer of the Year in 1971.
 England's middle order was more fragile.
 In 1970 the vice captain Colin Cowdrey was the only man to have played over a hundred Tests and had made more runs (7,228) than any other player, but was in the sunset of his career and failed on tour.
 He had always dreamed of leading England to victory in Australia, but each of his record six tours down under was made under a different captain and this was his fourth as vice-captain.
 Keith Fletcher was at the start of a promising career and had made few runs as yet, but in the 1970s he would become a leading England runmaker.
 Basil d'Oliveira was the best of the strokemakers, making 369 runs (36.90) in the series with a century at Melbourne.
 He was a brilliant Cape-Coloured batsman who qualified for England by residence in his mid-thirties, an unflappable player with a low backlift and powerful arms whose gentle, smiling face concealed a very determined man.
-His match-winning 158 against Australia at the Oval in 1968 led to his selection for the 1968-69 tour of South Africa and a cricketing crisis.
+His match-winning 158 against Australia at the Oval in 1968 led to his selection for the 1968–69 tour of South Africa and a cricketing crisis.
 John Hampshire was a dashing Yorkshire batsman who is the only England player to make a century on debut at Lord's, 107 against the West Indies in 1969, but never made another and was dropped after a short Test career.
 England's lower middle order added real strength with the wicket-keeper Alan Knott worth his place for his perky, unorthodox batting alone.
 Skipper Ray Illingworth made 476 runs (52.89) against the Rest of the World in 1970 and did well again in Australia.
-John Snow began and ended his cricketing life as a batsman and in 1969-71 averaged 34.50 in Tests, so could be regarded as another all-rounder.
+John Snow began and ended his cricketing life as a batsman and in 1969–71 averaged 34.50 in Tests, so could be regarded as another all-rounder.